 And at the end of the day

-The vast array of stars in the night sky
+Where the vast array of stars in the night sky

-Give sight to the moon holding secret
+Give sight to the moon holding ancient secrets

 The meeting of an endless ocean to an endless horizon.